What Steps Need to Be Taken to Become a Successful Accountant in Pennsylvania?

 One Year’s Working Experience

 It’s time to get one year’s (1,600 hours) working experience, which is required by the Pennsylvania State Board of Accountancy.
-You can opt for any employment if the employment can be verified and it’s related to the accountancy industry in some way.
+You can opt for any employment if the and it’s related to the accountancy industry in some way.
 Work experience needs to be completed within five years after you’ve completed the CPA test.

 Submit Your CPA Application